-Next, create a port-profile for VMs to connect:
+Next, create a Port Profile for the VMs to connect.

 - Add a host to the dVS.

 The host to be added to the dVS must have a Dynamic vNIC Connection Policy defined.
-This determines the amount of Network Interface Controllers (NIC) that the host can support on the dVS:
+This determines the amount of Network Interface Controllers (NICs) that the host can support on the dVS.

 In order to change the policy, a reboot is required.
 Once you have configured this policy, you can install the Virtual Ethernet Module (VEM).